 How much golden paste for dogs?

-Every dog is different so we would recommend starting slowly and building up to the recommended amounts.
-Start by giving your dog approximately 1/4 of a teaspoon per 5kg (10lbs) of body weight.
-Some dogs may experience diarrhoea if given too much too quickly.
+Every dog is different, so we recommend starting slowly and building up to the recommended amounts.
+Start by giving your dog the tip of a teaspoon and build slowly, as some dogs may experience diarrhoea if given too much too quickly.

 How to give turmeric to dogs